hollasch/LSON/README.md

 ------------
 Following are some example LSON snippets to illustrate various
 ```
-(Comments are delimited by parentheses, or by star parentheses.)
+// Comments are C-style: double slash to end of line, or enclosed with `/*` and `*/`.

-(* This is an example using star parentheses.
-They must be separated by whitespace. *)
+/* This is an example using slash-star delimeters. */

 {
     glossary: {
-        title: 'example glossary' (There are six legal string-delimeter pairs.)
+        title: 'example glossary'  // There are six legal string-delimeter pairs.
         "Gloss Div": {
             title: S
             "Gloss List": {
                 "Gloss Entry": {
-                    (Strings may be unquoted as long as they contain no whitespace.)
+                    /* Strings may be unquoted as long as they contain no whitespace. */
                     ID: SGML

                     SortAs:  SGML
                     Acronym: SGML
                     "Gloss Term": "Standard Generalized Markup Language"

-                    (Unquoted strings may contain whitespace if escaped.)
+                    // Unquoted strings may contain whitespace if escaped.
                     Abbrev: ISO\ 8879:1986

                     "Gloss Def": {
                         para: "A meta-markup language, used to create markup languages "
                             + "such as DocBook."

-                        (Note that commas and semicolons are considered whitespace.)
+                        // Note that commas and semicolons are considered whitespace.
                         "Gloss SeeAlso": [ GML, XML ];
                         "Gloss See": markup;
                     }